BenIsenstein/pgonrails/README.md

 # Supabase Docker

 This is a minimal Docker Compose setup for self-hosting Supabase.
 It has been tweaked to be compatible with hosting on Railway.
+It is being closely maintained and updated as the Supabase platform adds new features!

-## Notes
+## Get Started

-It appears that the functions edge runtime docker image can only listen on IPv4 ports.
-I've added a Caddy proxy inside the container, to listen for traffic on the Railway project private network (IPv6 required) and forward it within the container to the edge functions runtime.
-This is meant to be temporary, and an issue has been opened in the edge runtime GH repo.
+Build the Docker compose stack

+`docker compose build`

+Setup local volumes for development (they are ignored by git and won't exist when you first clone the repo)

+`chmod +x ./setup-volumes.sh && ./setup-volumes.sh`

+Run the app locally

+`docker compose up`

+Visit the supabase studio at http://localhost:8000

+Visit the frontend site at http://localhost:5173

+Happy hacking!